rabiaqasimmalik/directed-research/README.md

-# Rabia Qasim | Stata Research Portfolio
+# Rabia Qasim | Research Portfolio

 Welcome to my research portfolio!
-I am an Economics student specializing in empirical analysis, utilizing Stata for data cleaning, econometric modeling, and policy analysis.
+I'm Rabia, an Economics student who is super passionate about uncovering the forces that drive human and economic decisions.
+I love blending behavioral economics with public policy to tackle real-world development challenges.

+To bring these empirical puzzles to life, I’ve built a versatile and robust toolkit: I handle heavy-duty econometric modeling in Stata, write clean data-driven code in Python, and typeset polished research papers in LaTeX.
+I am highly adaptable, constantly curious, and always ready to master whatever new tool or methodology is required to turn raw data into meaningful impact!

 [📩 Email Me](mailto:rabiaaaa101@gmail.com) | [💼 LinkedIn](https://www.linkedin.com/in/yourprofile) | [📄 View Resume](./Resume_Rabia_Qasim.pdf)